|

 governing conflict of interest applicable to nonprofit and

-charitable organizations. |
+charitable organizations. | ARTICLE II Definitions

-Section 1. |
+| Section 1. | Interested Person.

 Any director, principal officer, or member of a committee with